tomohisa/dcb-events.github.io/docs/glossary.md

 ## Sequence

-Ordered series of events that represent changes over time
+Ordered series of Events that represent changes over time

 ## Sequence Number

-A unique, incremental identifier assigned to events in the same context, ensuring their correct order within a stream
+A unique, incremental identifier assigned to Events in the same context, ensuring their correct order within a stream

 ## View Model